beyondsimulations/Programming-Everyday-Decisions/tutorials/tut_01_02_comparisons.md

 ## Exercise 1.2 - Compare Skills

 Check if a candidate's skill matches what we need.
-Compare if the following two variables are different and store the result in `compare_skills`.
+Compare if the following two variables are equal to each other and store the result in `compare_skills`.

 ``` python
 candidate_skill = "Finance"